Looking-glass self: Applications in mental health and recovery

-The looking-glass self theory has been applied to the field of mental health recovery, particularly in community-based case management for persons with severe mental illness (SMI).
-Kondrat and Teater (2012) proposed that relationships between mental health consumers and their case managers act as mechanisms of self-change through reflective appraisal processes.
-Drawing on Charles Horton Cooley's original theory, they argued that consumers internalize how they believe their case managers perceive them—whether with hope and empowerment or with stigma and limitation.

-In this model, the looking-glass self process becomes a critical tool for fostering recovery-oriented identity development.
-Consumers who perceive that case managers see them as capable, valuable, and on a path toward recovery are more likely to internalize those beliefs and reshape their self-concepts accordingly.
-Conversely, when professionals convey low expectations, consumers may adopt self-defeating views and remain stuck in stigmatized identities.

 The authors emphasized that therapeutic relationships are not only sources of support, but also mirrors that reflect back identity possibilities.
 They call for practitioners to consciously model recovery-affirming beliefs, using Cooley's theory as a guiding framework for relational empowerment in social work and mental health care.

 Critical perspectives

 It has been argued that the looking glass self conceptualization of the social self is critically incomplete in that it overlooks the divergent roles of ingroups and outgroups in self-definition.
 That is, it has been demonstrated that while individuals will converge upon the attitudes and behaviours of ingroup members, they will also diverge from the attitudes and behaviours of outgroup members.
 The neglect of the latter scenario is attributed to the looking glass approaches' implicit focus on ingroup member appraisals.
 This alternative perspective is derived from the self-categorization theory analysis of social influence.
 Indeed, it is further argued that the looking glass self metaphor fails to reflect the fact that influence derives from the self-categorization of other individuals as part of the self.
 In other words, people are not shaped by the reflections from 'others', but rather are shaped by the creation of a collective social identity that contrasts 'us' against relevant 'others'.
 Therefore, the concept of self-identity may be considered an example of a social construction.